Generations of Faith FAQs

-Please note that email is our primary means of communication.
+We use Flocknote to send texts and e-mails re: sacramental preparation, special events and youth ministry.
 It is important that you list an active email address on the registration form.
 However, if at any time you would like to speak with our Youth Ministry team, please contact the parish office.

 What should I be doing if I want to prepare for the Sacrament of Confirmation?

 - Be faithful to attending Sunday Eucharist (mass).